changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-cluster-nodetypes.md

 <properties
-   pageTitle="Service Fabric ノードの種類と VM スケール セット | Microsoft Azure" description="Service Fabric のノードの種類を VM スケール セットに関連付ける方法と、VM スケール セットのインスタンスまたはクラスター ノードにリモート接続する方法について説明します。" services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Service Fabric node types and VM Scale Sets | Microsoft Azure" description="Describes how Service Fabric node types relate to VM Scale Sets and how to remote connect to a VM Scale Set instance or a cluster node." services="service-fabric" documentationCenter=".net" authors="ChackDan"